FCA and the Open Gov Initiative

 In January 2009, the White House introduced the Open Government Initiative to encourage greater transparency, participation, and collaboration in government.
 As a result, FCA, like other departments and agencies throughout the federal government, is looking for ways to ensure that it is as transparent as possible without violating privacy or confidentiality or compromising security.
 We are also looking at ways to facilitate greater participation and collaboration.
 For assistance, we turn to you, the public, to help us identify how we can improve.

 Also, in accordance with the Foundations for Evidence-Based Policymaking Act, we have designated a chief data officer for the agency.
-His name is Jeremy D’Antoni, and you can reach him at [email protected]
+His name is Jeremy D’Antoni, and you can reach him at [email protected].
+To submit a request for data, please visit FCA's FOIA page or FOIA.gov, or contact [email protected].

 Here’s what we offer now